On the Generalization and Approximation Capacities of Neural Controlled Differential Equations: Learning with Controlled Differential Equations

 for all $h=1,\dots, q$ and for all NCDEs considered, where $\norm{\cdot}$ is the Frobenius norm.
 Such restrictions are classical for deriving generalization bounds \citep{bartlett2017spectrally,bach2021learning,fermanian2021framing}.
 We call

 this class of predictors.
 We also write

 for the class of homogenous controlled ResNets.
 We now state an important lemma, which ensures that the outputs of NCDEs remain bounded.
 It is a direct consequence of Gronwall's Lemma, recalled in Lemma \ref{lemma:Gronwall}.
+We let $\abs{D} := \max_{j=1,\dots,K-1} \abs{t_{j+1}-t_j}$ be the greatest gap between two sampling times.